 Roscoe Holcomb - San Diego Folk Festival 1972 - Vinyl LPMichael Hurley - 78rpm 10" vinylDillard Chandler - The End of An Old Song - Vinyl LPTyler Ramsey (of Band of Horses) - 78rpm 10" vinyl

 For all 4 items above, paypal $20 directly to :orders at tompkins square dot comFor Canada, add $25For the rest of the world, add $35

 The deal is good til next Friday, when we'll pick another four titles for you.

-― removed from the rain drops and drop tops of experience (ulysses), Friday, 17 March 2017 18:36 (one week ago) Permalink
+― removed from the rain drops and drop tops of experience (ulysses), Friday, 17 March 2017 18:36 (two months ago) Permalink

 Brigid Mae Power is releasing some new stuff (not on Tompkins Square, but her album from last year was so good I figured i'd post it here nonetheless)